yzabeliesa/clique/readme.md

 If you wish to tinker with this setup, just change the `Gruntfile.js` in the root.

+For clarifications on this setup, you can look at the guide that I followed [here](http://gabriela.io/blog/2014/08/10/laravel-with-grunt-bower-foundation-and-sass/).

 ## Random Questions

 #### Jeric what have you done - dafuq is Clique? eww